On $p$-nonsingular systems of equations over solvable groups: Images of rows of group ring elements

 Consider $M$ as a polynomial in $(x-1)$ with coefficients from $R$:

 $(x-1)^{p^k}=x^{p^k}-1=0$ because the characteristic of $R$ is $p$.
 By the definition of $f$, $M_0$ is equal to $f(M)$, hence, $M_0$ is not a left zero divisor.

 Now assume that $M$ is a left zero divisor.
-This means that there is a non-zero polynomial $B=B_0+B_1(x-1)+\ldots+B_{p^k-1}(x-1)^{p^k-1}$ such that $MB=0$.
+This means that there is a non-zero polynomial

+such that $MB=0$.
 Consider $MB$ as a polynomial in $(x-1)$ as well.
 Look at the constant term of $MB$.
 On the one hand, it is equal to $M_0B_0$, on the other hand, it must be zero. $M_0$ is not a left zero divisor, therefore, $B_0=0$.
 Then look at the linear term of $MB$.
 As $B_0$ equals $0$, the linear term is equal to $M_0B_1(x-1)$, while it must be equal to $0$ as well as the constant term.
 And so on.
 Eventually we get that all the coefficients $B_i$ are equal to $0$.
 This contradicts the condition $B\neq 0$, thus, the assumption that $M$ is a left zero divisor is false.

 The ``right'' case can be treated similarly. \end{proof}